FB Pixel

 15

-Day 15 - At Sea
+Day 15 - Melbourne, Australia

 16

-Every year, visitors flock to New Zealand in search of landscapes straight out of Middle Earth.
-They find what they're looking for in Fiordland National Park, on the southwestern coast of the South Island.
-This stunning 12,000-square-kilometer (4,633-square-mile) park encompasses mountains, lakes, fjords and rain forests.
 The area was once the home of Maori hunters; later, European whalers established small settlements here.
 But mostly, this region has seen a notable lack of human activity—the steep peaks and wet landscape deterred all but the hardiest people.
-That changed around the end of the 19th century, when travelers discovered the beautiful scenery of Fiordland.
+That changed around the end of the 19th century, when travellers discovered the beautiful scenery of Fiordland.
 The national park was formally established in 1952.

 Countless plant and animal species find a haven here.
 Among the park's rare birds is the flightless takahe, thought for decades to be extinct until it was spotted in the area in 1948.
 The natural wonders continue offshore: Seals, dolphins and whales frequent these waters.

-Day 17 - Port Chalmers (Dunedin), New Zealand
+Day 21 - Dunedin, New Zealand

-Much of New Zealand feels like England, by way of Polynesia.
-There are a few exceptions, though, such as the town of Akaroa, a former French settlement, and the distinctly Scottish city of Dunedin, named after the Scottish Gaelic name for Edinburgh.
 After Dunedin was founded in 1848, city surveyor Charles Kettle attempted to impose Edinburgh's New Town grid plan on the growing city.
 But the Otago Peninsula's hilly landscape proved challenging—for evidence, note that Dunedin has one of the world's steepest streets (Baldwin Street).
-The volcanic remnants around the harbor make for a dramatic backdrop.
+The volcanic remnants around the harbour make for a dramatic backdrop.

-Dunedin's prominence during the gold rush in the late 19th century resulted in many grand Victorian and Edwardian buildings.
-Thanks to the beautiful University of Otago (the country's oldest), there's a large student population to keep the city vibrant and modern.
-But Dunedin's heritage is always proudly on display: The magnificent Dunedin Railway Station and Larnach Castle have been restored to their full glory, and the fascinating Toitu Otago Settlers Museum provides a glimpse into the lives of early residents.
+The magnificent Dunedin Railway Station and Larnach Castle have been restored to their full glory, and the fascinating Toitu Otago Settlers Museum provides a glimpse into the lives of early residents.
 Outside the city, the Otago Peninsula is lined with scenic beaches and home to rare birdlife like the royal albatross and yellow-eyed penguin.

-Day 18 - Christchurch, New Zealand
+Day 22 - Timaru, New Zealand

-Day 19 - Wellington, New Zealand
+Day 23 - Wellington, New Zealand

 New Zealand's cool little capital is located at the southern tip of the North Island, meaning it's blessed with a beautiful waterfront, fresh seafood and unpredictable weather.
 So famously tempestuous is Windy Welly that visitors quickly learn not to go outside without an umbrella and will spend more time than usual talking about the weather.
 Politics is a hot topic too, with government workers buzzing about the Beehive, as the distinctive Parliament building is colloquially known.